A shabby old woman

-She grows bristlecone pines
+grows bristlecone pines

-as house plants, drops little seeds
+as house plants,

-into paper cups with harsh soil
+into paper cups

-from Sierra mountainside,
+from Sierra mountainside.

-sunburnt seedlings frosted,
+Sunburnt seedlings frosted, parched,

-fitting nature’s plan, her
+she neglects for weeks fitting nature’s plan,

-windowsill a forest growing
+her windowsill a forest growing

 with the speed of centuries.

 Her bedroom is cramped.
+Her love, prickly.

-wooly mammoths, survived asteroids.
+She remembers wooly mammoths,

-She gets angry when I suggest orchids.
+survived asteroids.
+She gets angry

-wants to build condos, turns up
+wants her out, wants to build condos,

-the heat.
+turns up the heat.

 In cups her love grows